-At least 13 killed in latest India-Pakistan border firing
+At least 19 killed in latest India-Pakistan border firing

-SRINAGAR, India/MUZAFFARABAD, Pakistan India and Pakistan on Tuesday tallied at least 13 deaths in recent firing across their disputed border in Kashmir, where the nuclear-armed neighbors are ratcheting up shelling and small-arms fire.
+SRINAGAR, India/MUZAFFARABAD, Pakistan (Reuters) - India and Pakistan on Tuesday tallied at least 19 deaths in recent firing across their disputed border in Kashmir, where the nuclear-armed neighbors are engaging in increasingly intense artillery duels.

 Tension over the Himalayan region has run high since a September cross-border raid on an army base killed 19 Indian soldiers, prompting what New Delhi called retaliatory "surgical strikes" against Islamist militants in Pakistan.